Just like there are laws of thermodynamics and the universe at large, there are laws for marketing.

 Once you have an idea, you will need the resources to develop it.
 Don’t expect your idea to take off without sufficient funding.

-How You Can Use “The 22 Immutable Laws of Marketing” To Win
+How To Use “The 22 Immutable Laws of Marketing” To Get Leads & Make Sales

 Here are a few guidelines to wrap up: